∑Myself

 "How are you able to manage with three kids?"

-The truth is simple: Everyone has the same 24 hours in a day.
-What separates high achievers from everyone else is how they prioritize that time.
-I work out every single day, a discipline I’ve maintained for the past decade.
-When people hear this, their first reaction is usually disbelief:
+The truth is straightforward: Everyone has the same 24 hours in a day.
+What separates high achievers from others is how they prioritize their time.
+I work out daily—it's a discipline I've maintained for over a decade.
+When people hear this, their initial reaction is often disbelief:

 "How do you have time?"